 There you have it!

-Those are my 20 self-care ideas that costs no money.
+Those are my 20 self-care ideas that cost no money.

-If you have some other self-care ideas that cost no money, make sure you leave them in the comments.
+If you have some other self-care ideas that cost no money, make sure you leave them.

 Subscribe & Review in iTunes